-With the US Elections approaching in Fall 2020, you will be seeing a lot of election maps around offering predictions and using the usual US States format, like this one:
+Every time, in the months leading up to any US Election, you frequently come across a lot of election maps offering predictions.
+They tend to use the classical US States format, like this one:

 However, there are some issues with using the traditional map template for this kind of maps.

 In the US Presidential Elections, it’s all about the 538 Electoral College votes.
-Each state is allocated a number of Electors equal to the number of its U.S. Senators (always 2) plus the number of its U.S. Representatives, which may change each decade according to the size of each State’s population as determined in the Census.
+Each state is allocated Electors equal to the number of its U.S. Senators (always 2) plus the number of its U.S. Representatives.
+The latter may change according to the size of each State’s population as determined in the most recent census.

-As a result, the traditional maps that show the geography of the country obscure the fact that some states may be smaller in size, but have a lot more population, which also means many more electoral votes.
+As a result, the traditional maps that show the geography of the country obscure the fact that some states may be smaller, but have a lot more population, which also means many more electoral votes.

 This phenomenon has been well-known and documented:

-One of the solutions to counter this issue is the cartogram map format, where the geometry or space of the map is distorted, sometimes extremely, in order to convey the information of an alternate variable.
+One of the solutions to counter this issue is the cartogram map format.
+In this format, the geometry or space of the map is distorted, sometimes extremely, to convey the information on an alternate variable.